 If results are poor, the first thing to check is the accuracy of heat detection – so get help if you are not confident about this.
 It can be a big problem with a single cow on her own with no other cattle to interact with to show mounting behaviour, so you can decide when she is coming on and going off heat, and hence the best time for insemination.
 A friendly heifer may mount you so be watchful when at close quarters!

-Theileria gained a lot of publicity last year but it seems to have gone quiet as an issue this year.
+Theileria gained a lot of publicity in past years but it seems to have gone quiet as an issue this year.
 Theileria is a protozoan parasite, which cycles inside the life cycle of cattle ticks and has been a new threat on North Island farms causing anaemia, loss of appetite and depression and it’s feared that it will spread to the South Island with the movement of cattle.
 It can also be spread by wildlife such as rabbits and hares and even domestic pets.
 If you have ticks on your block, and new stock arrive with ticks carrying Theileria, then your ticks and your farm will be permanently affected.
 Talk to your vet about the current situation.
 DairyNZ produced an excellent booklet on the topic.

 - Make plans for a dry summer with a good supply of supplements.